nkershaw/noahkershaw.com/src/index.md

 ---
-layout: layout
+layout: layouts/home.njk
-title: Home Page
+title: Home
 ---

-# Welcome to My Site
+Content here will use the "home" layout template.